mcguffin/acf-quickedit-fields/readme.txt

 On the whole upgrading is always a good idea.

 == Changelog ==

+= 3.1.8 =
+ - Improvement: Hide WordPress Taxonomy UI from quick/bulk if ACF Taxonomy is present
+ - Fix: PHP warning in taxonomy field
+ - Fix: PHP warning in link field

 = 3.1.7 =
  - Don't sanitize text fields in ajax output